ragaaviatrix/aws-codecommit-codepipeline-avx-terraform/README.md

 - Obtain the arn of the secret you just created

-- Create a secret key AVIATRIX_CONTROLLER_IP with the name controller_ip
+- Create a secret key AVIATRIX_CONTROLLER_IP with the name controller_ip.
+The value is the private IP of the controller.
 >These will be used as environment variables to login to the controller later during the build stage

 ### Secret for controller_ip